 As of the last update, Kadokawa, Studio NAZ, or any company related to the production of the anime has not officially confirmed the ID:INVADED Season 2 release date.
 Nor has the production of an ID:INVADED sequel been announced.

 Once the news is officially confirmed, this article will be updated with the relevant information.

 In the meantime, it’s possible to speculate about when, or if, the ID:INVADED 2 premiere date will occur in the future.

 Like any original anime series, the chances of the sequel depending on popularity.
 Reviews have been positive on FUNimation Now, but the streaming platform doesn’t indicate popularity like Crunchyroll does.

 But popularity doesn’t necessarily mean a sequel is inevitable.
 Director Ei Aoki also co-wrote Re:Creators, which was considered a minor hit in 2017, and Re:Creators Season 2 still hasn’t been greenlit for production.

-Hopefully, the same won’t happen to the ID:INVADED Season 2 anime.
+Hopefully, we’ll soon receive a confirmation for the ID:INVADED Season 2 anime.
 Stay tuned!

 - Sorcerous Stabber Orphen Season 2 release date confirmed: 2021 Battle Of Kimluck is the Majutsushi Orphen Hagure Tabi Season 2 - 21st January 2021